SLE371 - Human and Animal Navigation

 Trimester 2: Waurn Ponds (Geelong)

 Must be enrolled in S369.
-For all other students, enrolment is via application and requires approval of the Unit Chair.
+For students enrolled in S323 Bachelor of Biomedical Science and S320 Bachelor of Science (and all other students), enrolment is via application and requires approval of the Unit Chair.

 Unit Fee Information